sidshuklaorg/GithubGCPWebhook/README.md

 1. There could be more robust exception handling in future release
 1. The fucntion returns appropraite message string based on the execution path at runtime
 1. Some of the variables used in this code could well be replaced with environment variables
+1. Authorization used to call github APIs is Basic with bearer token.
+This could be further enhanced to use Oauth mechanism